Sample Cover Letter for a Job Application

 Sample Email Letter of Application

 Subject: FirstName LastName - Web Content Manager Position

-My responsibilities included the development and management of the site's editorial voice and style, the editorial calendar, and the daily content programming and production of the website.
+My responsibilities have included the development and management of: website editorial voice and style; editorial calendars; and the daily content programming and production for various websites.

-I worked closely with healthcare professionals and medical editors to help them provide the best possible information to a consumer audience of patients.
-Also, I helped physicians learn to utilize their medical content to write user-friendly, readily comprehensible text.
+I have worked closely with healthcare professionals and medical editors to help them to provide the best possible information to a consumer audience of patients.
+I have also helped physicians to use their medical content to write user-friendly and easily comprehensible text.

 Thank you for your consideration.